Jimmy Winkfield: Legacy and honors

+In the US, Winkfield is remembered as the last African American to ride a winner in the Kentucky Derby (1902).

 While he was treated with respect in Europe, segregation still ruled American society.
 When Sports Illustrated invited Winkfield to a reception at the Brown Hotel in Louisville in 1961, he was told he could not enter by the front door.
 He was admitted after the magazine explained that he was an invited guest.
 Winkfield made an appearance at the Kentucky Derby that year to celebrate 60 years since his historic victories.

 In 2004, he was inducted posthumously into the National Museum of Racing and Hall of Fame.
 The Jimmy Winkfield Stakes at Aqueduct Racetrack is run in his honor.
 In 2005, the United States House of Representatives passed a resolution honoring Winkfield.
 The full details can be read at the National Museum of Racing and Hall of Fame.